goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

   </TabItem>
-  <TabItem value="custom marker" label="Custom Marker"> When available, custom marker has an icon library to best represent your data set.
+  <TabItem value="custom marker" label="Custom Marker"> When available, the custom marker has an icon library to best represent your data set.

   </TabItem>
 </Tabs>